Skip to main content

 Teaching Students “Where They Are”

-Teachers can create their own lessons or upload existing ones using the essaypop lesson creation wizard.
+Teachers can create their own lessons or upload existing ones using the Essaypop lesson creation wizard.
 If they decide to simplify or enhance the lesson structure, this can be done seamlessly in the assignment dashboard.
-This flexibility allows educators to tailor lessons to meet the specific needs of their current students.
+This flexibility allows educators to tailor lessons to meet the specific needs of their students.
 Additionally, teachers can customize the rubrics for assessing writing and the help content displayed in the sidebar for student reference.

 Support Them With Scaffolding